NixOS/nix/doc/manual/source/store/drv.md

 ### Process creation fields {#process-creation-fields}

-These are the three fields which describe out to spawn the process which (along with any of its own child processes) will perform the build.
+These are the three fields which describe how to spawn the process which (along with any of its own child processes) will perform the build.
-As state in the derivation introduction, this is everything needed for an `execve` system call.
+You may note that this has everything needed for an `execve` system call.

 #### Builder {#builder}